 6.31.1 Applicability to language

-Spark programs can exhibit many of the vulnerabilities noted in Subclause 6.31 of TR 24772-1: leaving a loop at an arbitrary point, and multiple exit points from subprograms.
-Spark does not provide the ability to perform non-local jumps or to have multiple entries to subprograms.
+SPARK programs can exhibit many of the vulnerabilities noted in Subclause 6.31 of TR 24772-1: leaving a loop at an arbitrary point, and multiple exit points from subprograms.
+SPARK does not provide the ability to perform non-local jumps or to have multiple entries to subprograms.

-Spark provide mitigations for these issues through the use of loop invariance and loop termination contracts.
+SPARK provide mitigations for these issues through the use of loop invariance and loop termination contracts.

 6.31.2 Guidance to language users